hussrepo/webportfolio/README.md

 # webportfolio
 See it live: <link>https://alakhrass.net</link>

-A portfolio website built with a modern aesthetic design.
+A portfolio website with a modern aesthetic design.

 ## Technology Stack:
+- HTML
+- CSS
-HTML/CSS, Javascript
+- Javascript